-These are some of the most regular big money itv.com competitions – Good Morning Britain, Lorraine, Loose Women & This Morning generally run every week or fortnight with some of the biggest competition prizes in the world (outside paid lotteries, instant win games & gambling!).
+These are some of the most regular big money itv.com competitions – Good Morning Britain, Lorraine, Loose Women & This Morning generally run every week or fortnight with some of the biggest TV competition prizes to win in the world (outside paid lotteries, instant win games & gambling!).
 Entering these contests & prize draws is like buying a lottery ticket – the prize might be a bit smaller than the National Lottery or Euromillions but the odds of winning are a lot bigger!

 We keep you up to date with the latest ITV comps.
 If you want to win money, itv comps are the way to go.